fbraem/kwai/backend/docs/index.md

 This folder contains the Python code.
 The system is written following DDD as software development philosophy.
 Clean code should be the result of following this philosophy.
 The folder `kwai` contains the program code, `tests` contains the [pytest](https://pytest.org) code for testing the program code.

-#### vagrant

-This folder contains two vagrant machines: one for development and one for testing.